-In February 2019, we launched the national Horse Wise podcast, where we share stories about horses and people — and what they teach each other.
+In February 2019, we launched the Horse Wise podcast, where we share stories about horses and people — and what they teach each other.

 Hosted by Lynn Reardon, the podcast includes interviews, tales of big personality horses and entertaining anecdotes about her learning experiences asa lifelong student of the horse.